Protestantism in Sichuan: 20th century

+In 1908, Albert Shelton and James Clarence Ogden of the Foreign Christian Missionary Society of the Disciples of Christ arrived in Bathang after studying Chinese and Tibetan languages for four years in Tachienlu, where they established a mission station.
+Zenas Sanford Loftis joined the Bathang mission on 17 June 1909, but died from typhus fever and smallpox two months later.
+By 1922, Bathang became the centre of the Tibetan Christian Mission of the Disciples of Christ.
+Due to the constitution of Sichuan at the time, Bathang fell outside the western boundary and belonged to the special territory of Chwanpien, a mostly Tibetan-inhabited region.

 In 1914, the Adventist Mission of the Seventh-day Adventist Church established a mission station in Chungking.
 Their Szechwan Mission was officially formed in 1917.
 In 1919, the mission was divided into East Szechwan Mission and West Szechwan Mission for easier administration.

 By the end of 1921, there were 12,954 baptized Protestant Christians in Sichuan, the Methodists enrolled almost one half of this number, namely 5,788.
 The Anglicans shared almost the other half with 5,474 church members.
 The American Baptists and English Quakers followed with 1,263 and 429 members respectively.
 63 per cent of these 12,954 Protestants were men.

-By 1922, the Foreign Christian Missionary Society of the Disciples of Christ had its centre at Batang.
-Due to the constitution of Sichuan at the time, Batang fell outside the western boundary and belonged to the special territory of Chwanpien, a mostly Tibetan-inhabited region.

 Lutheranism also had a small presence in Chungking.
-The Lutheran Holy Cross Church was founded in Wanhsien in 1925, under the supervision of George Oliver Lillegard, a pastor-missionary sent by the Lutheran Church–Missouri Synod.
+The Lutheran Holy Cross Church was founded in Wanhsien in 1925, under the supervision of George Oliver Lillegard, a pastor-missionary sent by the Lutheran Church – Missouri Synod.

-By 1934, the Canadian Methodist Mission had joined the Church of Christ in China (CCC); an annual general meeting of the CCC's Szechwan Association was held on 9 February 1939.
-In 1940, the CCC established a mission station in Lihsien, a county lies in the Sichuan-Khams Tibetan border region, as part of their Border Service Movement.
+By 1934, the Canadian Methodist Mission had joined the Church of Christ in China (CCC); an annual general meeting of the CCC's Szechwan Synod was held on 9 February 1939.
+In 1940, the CCC established a mission station in Lifan, a county lies in the Sichuan-Khams Tibetan border region, as part of their Border Service Movement.
 This movement had a marked character of Social Gospel, with the aim of spreading Christianity to the Tibetan, Qiang and Yi peoples.

+In 1935, the True Jesus Church established their first mission station in Chungking.
+Two years later, Kwang'an became their new mission centre where they baptized 186 people in one month.

 In 1939, two American Mennonite missionaries, Henry Cornelius Bartel, founder of the China Mennonite Mission Society, and his wife Nellie Schmidt Bartel, travelled to Kwangyüan in northeastern Sichuan.
 In 1941 the Bartels started work in the Szechwan-Kansu-Shensi border.
 A mission centre was established at Sandui in early 1949, but all activities had ceased shortly before the Cultural Revolution launched in 1966.